run-ai/docs/docs/admin/runai-setup/self-hosted/dr.md

 # Planning for Disaster Recovery

 The SaaS version of Run:AI moves the bulk of the burden of disaster recovery to Run:AI.
-With the a __self-hosted__ version, it is the responsibility of IT to prepare for possible disasters.
+With the __self-hosted__ version, it is the responsibility of IT to prepare for possible disasters.

 The purpose of this document is to detail the required preparations to recover.